gvwilson/sensibleadventures/iffy/iffy.md

 The scowl on his face turned stormy as he caught sight of her.
 "Where'n the hole you been, girl?" he demanded, waving the wrench at her.
-"There's work as needs done!
+"There's work needs done!
 And don't give me any o' your excuses!" he continued as Iffy opened her mouth.
-"You get this mended and earn your keep or saints help me!"
+"You get this mended and earn your keep or so help me!"

 "But---"